-The Credit Union adopted amendments to the following standards, effective January 1, 2020.
+The Credit Union adopted amendments to the following standards, effective January 1, 2022.
 Adoption of these amendments had no effect on the Credit Union's financial statements.

-- IFRS 3 Business combinations

 - IAS 1 Presentation of financial statements

-- IAS 8 Accounting policies, changes in accounting estimates and errors
+- IAS 16 Property, plant and equipment

+- IAS 38 Intangible assets